abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

     ..  only:: html

-        Worse, if you want to avoid certain connections between two nodes :math:`i` and :math:`j` in a complete graph, the classical way to achieve this is to set a very high cost/weight to the edge :math:`(i,j)`.
-In the RL, you just remove :math:`i` from the domain of the variable ``NextVar(j)`` of :math:`j` and vice-versa.
+        Worse, if you want to avoid certain arcs between nodes in a complete graph, the classical way to achieve this is to set a very high cost/weight to the arcs to avoid.
+In the RL, if you want to avoid arc :math:`(i,j)`,  you just remove :math:`j` from the domain of the variable ``NextVar(i)`` of :math:`i`.
 See the subection :ref:`tsp_avoid_some_edges` for a detailed
         example.

     ..  raw:: latex

-        Worse, if you want to avoid certain connections between two nodes $i$ and $j$ in a complete graph, the classical way to achieve this is to set a very high cost/weight to the edge $(i,j)$.
-In the RL, you just remove $i$ from the domain of the variable $\text{NextVar}(j)$ of $j$ and vice-versa.
+        Worse, if you want to avoid certain arcs between nodes in a complete graph, the classical way to achieve this is to set a very high cost/weight to the arcs to avoid.
+In the RL, if you want to avoid arc~$(i,j)$, you just remove $j$ from the domain of the variable $\text{NextVar}(i)$ of $i$.
         See subection~\ref{manual/tsp/first_tsp_implementation:tsp-avoid-some-edges} for a detailed
         example.